Reshaping the Gators 2023 Offensive Line Target Board

 As such, we have decided to update boards position-by-position whenever there are major changes, such as important players being added or subtracted over the course of the year and heading into signing day in December or February of the next year.

-For the OL, the Gators have already lost a previously committed player in OT Tommy Kinsler, and have lost out on OT Roderick Kearney, who committed to Florida State shortly after his official visit to Florida late last month, along with tackle Francis Mauigoa, who committed to the Miami Hurricanes.
+For the OL, the Gators have already lost a previously-committed player in OT Tommy Kinsler, as well as missed on iOL Roderick Kearney and Lucas Simmons, who both committed to Florida State recently.
+Francis Mauigoa recently pledged to the Miami Hurricanes, as well.

-As such, it is only fitting to follow our first update on quarterbacks with the OL as it has been the most volatile of the position groups thus far this year.
+As such, it is only fitting to follow our first update on quarterbacks with the OL as it has been the most volatile of the position groups thus far this year, especially given the Gators' massive need for talent up-front.

 Committed players (2)

-Note: This story has and will continue to be updated as recruits make their college decisions.
-So far, Simmons has been removed following his commitment to FSU.